gossi/ember-command/docs/why.md

 write resilient business logic, properly backed up by unit tests.
 When composing things together:

-- Commands are a primitives to be passed around
+- Commands are primitives to be passed around
 - Commands are just functions
 - Commands are composable of many functions (but stays a function)
 - Commands can have/be a link (but stays a function)